 Search functionality for quick reference.

-It is easy to carry a vast library of notes in a single device.
+Easy to carry a large library of notes on one device.

 Cons: